JuliaSergiyenko/SLEngine/deps/README.md

 # Dependencies
-Thif folder containe all dependencies for SLEngine project
+This folder containe all dependencies for SLEngine project